 - Adaptation Distillation: All duels are glossed over, regardless of whether they took place in canon or not.
 For instance, the description for Judai's duel against Masumi was that he managed to get out Neos Wiseman and Non-Fusion Area in three turns, with no explanation on how he did it.
 This is in contrast to the anime(s), where all duels are described in the outmost detail with at least one Combat Commentator.

-- Arbitrary Scepticism: Yuya frequently expresses doubt over some of the more outlandish stuff that Judai is telling him, like the existence of Duel Spirits, despite having magically created a brand new summoning method out of thin air just a few days prior.
+- Arbitrary Skepticism: Yuya frequently expresses doubt over some of the more outlandish stuff that Judai is telling him, like the existence of Duel Spirits, despite having magically created a brand new summoning method out of thin air just a few days prior.
 He drops this attitude after Judai summons one of said spirits in front of him.

 - Big Brother Is Watching: Akaba Reiji has cameras and energy detectors all over the city.
 However, his surveillance doesn't extend to the docks, which the visiting dimension hoppers take advantage of.